bitwarden/contributing-docs/docs/contributing/featureflags.md

 LaunchDarkly. **Without the `flags.json` data store, all flag values will resolve as their default ("off") value.**

-If you need to change any feature flag values from their defaults during local development, do the
+If you need to change any feature flag values from their defaults during local development, set up your local flag data source as follows:

-following:
+1. Create a file named `flags.json` file in the root project directory (e.g. `/src/Api/` for the `Api` project).
+The name and path can be changed in configuration via `FlagDataFilePath`.

-1. Create a `flags.json` file (the name and path can be changed in configuration too via `FlagDataFilePath`) with a structure as follows:
+2. Add the flags that you wish to supply to your locally-running code, in the following format, replacing `someKey` with your key name and setting the desired value.

 ```json
 {